Menu

 • Tuberculosis

-In addition to certain medical conditions, some people are at increased risk of getting very sick or dying from COVID-19 because of where they live or work, or because they can’t get healthcare.
-This includes many people from racial and ethnic minority groups, and people with disabilities.
+In addition to certain medical conditions, being unvaccinated or not being up to date on COVID-19 vaccinations also increases the risk of severe COVID-19 outcomes.6 Some people are also at risk of getting very sick or dying from COVID-19 because of where they live or work, or because they can’t get healthcare.
+This includes many people from racial and ethnic minority groups and people with disabilities.

 Visit the CDC website for the latest information and the full list of high-risk factors.